 You will see some changes when it is time for your next appointment.
 We made these changes to help protect our patients and our staff.
 For example:

-- Upon arrival, you will be asked to call to let us know you have arrived (please wait in your vehicle).
+Upon arrival, you will be asked to call us at Day Dental Care Phone Number 817-472-0888 to let us know you have arrived (please wait in your vehicle).
 Our front desk will let our clinical staff know that you have arrived and obtain your payment information to process your patient portion estimate for your appointment.
 Once the clinical staff has your room available, they will come out to your vehicle to check your temperature and you will be asked to fill out a questionnaire before being escorted to the treatment room.
 If treatment changes while you’re in the office, your patient portion estimate will be discussed before processing your payment.
 (You will also see a charge for Personal Protective Equipment of $7, this is to allow us to provide adequate protection to see our patients).

-- Hygiene appointments will be longer due to our hygienist not being able to use the Cavitron (that’s the device that vibrates and helps remove tartar easily), our hygienist are only allowed hand scale.
+Hygiene appointments will be longer, due to our hygienist not being able to use the Cavitron (that’s the device that vibrates and helps remove tartar easily); our hygienists are only allowed hand scale.

 All staff members, including front desk personnel will be wearing personal protective equipment.
 We have placed a plexi-glass barrier screen at the front desk to limit exposure to our non-clinical staff.

 Our new temporary office hours are now Monday through Thursday starting at 8:30am and ending at 4:30pm.
 This is to allow us to properly sterilize the office for the next business day.